Back to Portfolio

 The Challenge

-• Coordinating 50+ robots in a shared, dynamic space
+• Coordinating up to 50 robots in a shared, dynamic space with narrow aisles

-• Optimizing battery charging schedules to maintain throughput
+• Optimising battery charging schedules to maintain throughput across 24/7 operations

-• Integrating robots from different vendors (heterogeneous fleet)
+• Integrating robots from different vendors (heterogeneous fleet of 3 models)

 • Dynamic task reallocation based on priority and robot status